 C. George Benello

 The personal collection of Lewis Hyde is cataloged and shelved together (marked HYDE).
 Hyde is a poet, essayist, translator, and cultural critic whose work focuses on the nature of imagination, creativity, and property.
 A MacArthur Fellow and former director of undergraduate creative writing at Harvard University, Hyde teaches during the fall semesters at Kenyon College, where he is the Richard L. Thomas Professor of Creative Writing.
 During the rest of the year he lives in Cambridge, Massachusetts, where he is an Associate of Harvard's Mahindra Humanities Center.
-His collection has a strong emphasis on the cultural and natural resources that we all own or share, also known as "the commons”.
+His collection, primarily books bought while researching and writing Common as Air (2011), has a strong emphasis on the cultural and natural resources that we all own or share, also known as "the commons”.